 The Payments NZ Board of Directors is ultimately responsible and accountable for the corporate governance of the API Centre and the functions it undertakes.
 The Board’s roles include:

-- Approval of the annual business plan.
+- Approval of the annual business plan and fees schedule.

 - Appointments to the API Council, including the chair and independent members.